-(77) Information provided also in accordance with Art.
-123-bis, second paragraph, letter d-bis) of the Consolidated Law on Financial Intermediation
+(72) Information provided also in accordance with Art.
+123-bis, second paragraph, letter d-bis) of the Consolidated Law on Financial Intermediation.

-^[78] More generally, note that "diversity policy" in the selection of candidates and the composition of the Eni SpA corporate bodies is first and foremost in the hands of the shareholders of Eni SpA, who submit slates for the election within the framework of the Italian system for electing corporate bodies.
+[73] More generally, note that "diversity policy" in the selection of candidates and the composition of the Eni SpA corporate bodies is first and foremost in the hands of the shareholders of Eni SpA, who submit slates for the election within the framework of the Italian system for electing corporate bodies.
 No slate has ever been presented by the outgoing Board, even if this is allowed under the By-laws.

-^[79] Law No. 120/2011 and Consob Resolution No. 18098 of 2012.
+[74] Law No. 120/2011 and Consob Resolution No. 18098 of 2012.
 In particular, the law requires that the least-represented gender obtains at least one fifth of the members of the boards of Directors and Statutory Auditors, in the first term, and at least one third of the members, in the following two terms.
 For more information, please refer to sections "Appointment" of the Board of Directors and "Composition and appointment" of the Board of Statutory Auditors of this Report.
+As regards the other diversity aspects in the composition of the Board of Directors, in the run up to the Shareholders' Meeting to appoint the Directors, in 2014 and 2017 the Eni Board provided the shareholders with advice on what it considered the appropriate size of the Board and the qualities of its members75.